-The near-Earth asteroids (66391) 1999 KW4 and (88710) 2001 SL9 are among the best characterized small binary asteroid systems.
+The near-Earth asteroids (66391) 1999 KW4 and (88710) 2001 SL9 are among the best characterized small asteroid binary systems.
 They are typical members of the population of near-Earth asteroid binaries for most of its parameters.
 With the data from our photometric observations taken during six apparitions over the time interval of 18 years, and during five apparitions over almost 14 years, for (66391) and (88710), respectively, we constrained the long-term evolution of their binary orbits.

-For (66391), we found that the semimajor axis of its mutual orbit is expanding with a rate of 1.2 ± 0.3 cm/yr (3σ).
-The observed drift is on an order of the theoretical drift rate caused by mutual tides (0.0126 - 1.413 cm/yr).
+For (66391), we found that the semimajor axis of its mutual orbit is expanding with a rate of $1.2 \pm 0.3$ cm/yr ( $3\sigma$ ).
+The observed drift is on the order of theoretical drift rate caused by mutual tides (0.0126 - 1.413 cm/yr).
 However the predicted drift caused by the BYORP effect (7.46 cm/yr) is much higher than the observed value.
 Thus, the BYORP coefficient may be significantly lower than predicted from a direct geometric theory by McMahon and Scheeres (2010a) or have an opposite sign, implying that the system may be moving into an equilibrium.

-For (88710), we found that the semimajor axis of its mutual orbit is shrinking with a rate of -2.8 ± 0.2 or -5.1 ± 0.2 cm/yr (3σ).
-The BYORP effect is the only known physical mechanism (except the differential Yarkovsky effect, which is much slower than the observed value) that can cause an inward drift.
+For (88710), we found that the semimajor axis of its mutual orbit is shrinking with a rate of $-2.8 \pm 0.2$ or $-5.1 \pm 0.2$ cm/yr ( $3\sigma$ ).
+The BYORP effect is the only known physical mechanism that can cause an inward drift.
 Since there is no shape model available for the secondary, no forward modeling for the BYORP coefficient is possible.
 Instead, the BYORP coefficient can be computed from the measured drift rates.
 The computed coefficient magnitudes are similar to the modeled values for (66391) 1999 KW4, providing some confidence that the results are reasonable.